squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 - If you are someone that managed to [endure the bad audio of this talk I gave about my resource compiler](https://www.youtube.com/watch?v=RZczLb_uI9E) and wanted more, consider this an extension of that talk
 - If you are none of the above, consider this an entertaining list of bizarre bugs/edge cases

-If you have no familiarity with `.rc` files at all, no need to worry&mdash;I have tried to organize this post in order to get you up to speed as-you-read.
+If you have no familiarity with `.rc` files at all, no need to worry&mdash;I have tried to organize this post such that it will get you up to speed as-you-read.
 However, if you'd instead like to skip around and check out the strangest bugs/quirks, `Ctrl+F` for 'utterly baffling'.

 ## A brief intro to resource compilers